This post looks at whether Quran manuscripts perfectly preserve what Muhammad recited.

 For a Muslim account of Uthman’s collection of the Quran see Muhammad Mustafa al-Azami, The History of the Quranic Text from Revelation to Compilation, 87-97.

 - Other versions include “a 1964 mushaf from Algeria in the Warsh riwāya and another version from Morocco.
 A Tunisian edition of the Qālūn riwāya was published by al-Dār al-Tūnisiyya lil-Nashr.
 In the Sudan the Dūrī reading was printed in 1989 by the Department of Religious Affairs and Endowments (awqāf)” (Michael W. Albin, “Printing of the Qur’an.”
 Encyclopaedia of the Qurʾān.
 General Editor: Jane Dammen McAuliffe [Leiden and Boston: Brill, 2005], CD-ROM version).

 - Jesus would have preached similar, but not the exact same, sermons in different places which can explain many differences in the Gospels.
 However, Muslims wrongly believe Jesus was given a singular message, the Injeel.
 See “What every Christian should know about the Quran“

-While the alleged corruption of the Christian Scriptures is a central part of Muslim discourse against Christianity, it was not always this way.
+- While the alleged corruption of the Christian Scriptures is a central part of Muslim discourse against Christianity, Martin Accad argues it was not always this way,

 - According to one report it was said to Uthman: